simp/simp-doc/docs/user_guide/HOWTO/Changing_Puppet_Masters.rst

 Run Puppet
 ^^^^^^^^^^

-Assuming the new Puppet Server has been set up to properly accept the client, execute a full Puppet run using ``puppet agent --test``.
+Assuming the new Puppet master has been set up to properly accept the client, execute a full Puppet run using ``puppet agent --test``.

-If everything was done properly, the client will now be synchronized with the new Puppet Server.
+If everything was done properly, the client will now be synchronized with the new Puppet master.

-If you find issues, refer to the :ref:`Client_Management` section of the documentation and ensure that the new Puppet Server was set up properly.
+If you find issues, refer to the :ref:`Client_Management` section of the documentation and ensure that the new Puppet master was set up properly.